hackclub/winter/thanatosxingyu.md

 Find the right place, connect the raspberry pie to the TV, and connect it to a stable power supply

 ### STEP 3
-Use a laptop to connect raspberry pie，install Raspberry Pi imager.
+Use a laptop to connect raspberry pi，download and then install Raspberry Pi imager  .

 ### STEP 4
 Write a demo program for test.
 Then write true programs in Python or C (I like Python)